gu-app-club/lets-learn-jobs/README.md

 3. [Codewars](https://www.codewars.com/)
 4. [Firecode.io](https://www.firecode.io/)

+Tips
+* If you are struggling with a problem don't jump right to the solution, let it linger in your mind for a day and come back.
+* Once you are getting more confident trying writing solutions out on a whiteboard to get used to what it will be like in an interview.
+* When you are able to solve most questions start doing them on the whiteboard but also talking outloud.
+You will get used to speaking what you are thinking as you are writing code.
+* After compelting a problem do not go and attempt the next version of that same problem, it is better to appraoch problems without having just done something extremely similiar.

 ## CS Concepts
 Outside of algorithms and data structures, there are certain CS concepts that an interview might ask about that you should have a solid understanding of.